© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte and bailey castle is a scheduled monument protected by Historic England under reference 1011211.
 View the official record →

-Castle Hill motte and bailey castle is a Norman defensive earthwork located in Derbyshire, England, dating to the eleventh or twelfth century.
+Castle Hill is a motte and bailey castle located in Derbyshire, England, representing a form of fortification characteristic of the Norman period following 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011211.

 Castle Hill motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011211.